 If you purchase workers’ comp through a monopolistic state fund, it might not include employer’s liability insurance.
 However, you can purchase it as stop gap coverage from a private insurance company.

 Pet care professionals face everyday risks like slip-and-fall accidents, along with the added risk of bites and scratches.
-Whether you own a pet boarding business or a veterinary clinic, you can create a safer work environment with:
+You can create a safer work environment with:

 By managing your risks, you can decrease workplace injuries.
 That means fewer claims – and a lower insurance premium.

 Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks like property damage and customer injuries.
 Other recommended pet care insurance policies include:

 Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance, usually at a lower rate than if the policies were purchased separately.